 - In the Amazon, it is protected under the Amazon Animal Protection Act of 1973.

 - The 2018 population of black spider monkeys is unknown.

 - It is unknown what was the population of black spider monkeys in 2019.

 20. Black Spider Monkey Fun Facts – Black Spider Monkey Interesting Facts

-- Black spider monkey got its name due to its ability to hang solely with its tail just like a spider hanging through its silk.
+- The black spider monkey got its name due to its ability to hang solely with its tail just like a spider hanging through its silk.
 Also, when a black spider monkey moves from tree to tree and uses its tail as an extra limb, it looks like a spider.

-- Black spider monkeys and its other primate relatives are an important part of the South American rainforest ecosystem.
+- Black spider monkeys and their other primate relatives are an important part of the South American rainforest ecosystem.
 Their droppings have undigested seeds which disperse when they travel.
-So they play a vital role in the replenishing and sprouting of the vegetations in the rainforest.
+So they play a vital role in the replenishing and sprouting of the vegetation in the rainforest.

 - They make different types of sounds to communicate.
 When they feel threatened, they scream or make sobbing sounds or even barks to make the group members alert or call them for help.

 - Black spider monkeys are social and live in groups called troops.
 A troop size depends on the food availability; the more abundant the food, the larger the troop size.

 - Males members are dominant in a troop of black spider monkeys.
 However, they are the females who decide where to forage and what will be a troop size.
 We can say that spider monkeys are semi-matriarchal.